mistycheney/testStereoAlgs/README.md

 1. Compile the programs.

     Source codes of the three libraries are in directories MRFStereo, StereoMatch and libelas.
 To compile them, just follow the instructions in respective READMEs.
+Try removing CMakeCache.txt if there are problems with build.

 2. Set variables in run.sh.

     `IMGPATH` contains *horizontally rectified* image pairs.
     Vertically rectified pairs (such as our staircase scenes) must be rotated 90 degrees before passing to stereo matching programs.
 You can use the command-line tools of [ImageMagick](http://www.imagemagick.org/Usage/) to do these kinds of simple transformation.
 For example: `convert $IMG -rotate 90 $IMG_ROT`.
-Some algorithms are very slow for high-resolution images, in that case you can shrink the images using, for example, `convert $IMG -resize 25% $IMG_SMALL`.
+Some algorithms are very slow for high-resolution images, in that case you can shrink the images with, for example, `convert $IMG -resize 25% $IMG_SMALL`.

     `OUTPUTPATH` contains the output disparity maps.
 Each output is suffixed by the algorithm name used to generate it.